uwescience/DSSG2020-Disinformation/about.md

 Roles or Contributions (optional, only if it makes sense to your team)

 Where readers can find more details about the project, e.g. code, data, reports, etc.

+The code for the project can be found on the project's GitHub repository.

+The project has a WIKI page where reports and other documents can be found

 Acknowledgements